Skip to content

 The main policy document:

-Detailed guidelines that support the implementation of the Remote Working Policy:
+Detailed guidelines that support the implementation of the Return to Work Policy:

 An assessment that the employee can conduct on their own remote workspace prior to requesting a remote working arrangement, to determine readiness.